Presidential Palace, Hanoi: History

 When Vietnam achieved independence in 1954, Ho Chi Minh was claimed to have refused to live in the grand structure for symbolic reasons, although he still received state guests there; he eventually built a traditional Vietnamese stilt house and carp pond on the grounds.
 His house and the grounds were made into the Presidential Palace Historical Site in 1975.

 The palace hosts government meetings.
-It is not open to the public, although one may walk around the grounds for a fee.
+Although the palace itself is not open to the public, one may walk around the grounds for a fee.

-The Ho Chi Minh Mausoleum is located nearby the palace.
-On February 27, 2019, Donald Trump officially met for the second time Kim Jong-un in Hanoi's Presidential Palace.
+The Ho Chi Minh Mausoleum is located near the palace.
+On February 27, 2019, Donald Trump officially met Kim Jong-un for the second time in Hanoi's Presidential Palace.